tetratelabs/istio-distro.io/content/en/quickstart/_index.md

 **Check the Istio Configuration**

-Run `getmesh config-validate` to confirm that GetMesh can access the Istio configuration.
+Run `getmesh config-validate` to confirm that GetMesh can access and validate the configuration in the Istio cluster.
 With a fresh install of Kubernetes and Istio, the output will look similar to the below:

 ```sh
 $ getmesh config-validate